jekeytimoy29/my-portfolio/README.md

 - Oct.
 22, 2023 - Setup API Gateway, Lambda functions, SNS, SQS, and DynamoDB as the backend for the Portfolio porject.
 - Oct.
 23, 2023 - Integrating the frontend and backend implementations.
 - Oct.
 23, 2023 - Added Form Validations when sending message from the frontend to backend.
+- Oct.
+24, 2023 - Created a blog on medium about how I designed and implemented the website.

 ## My Developer Portfolio Website built with Next.js, React, Bootstrap, and hosted in AWS Cloud that helps showcase my work and skills as a Software Engineer.